-Texel is an island located just 5km north of Den Helder, across the Wadden Sea.
-It has a population of just over 13,500.
-Texel is made up of seven villages, over a quarter of the island is made up of the Dunes of Texel National Park, lots of countryside, cycle paths and of course, the sea.
-What more could you want?
+Texel is an island located just five kilometres north of Den Helder across the Wadden Sea.
+It has seven villages, is home to about 13,500 people, and over a quarter of it is made up by the Dunes of Texel National Park.

-There are cycle paths all over the island, and if you need to cycle alongside the road, there is minimal traffic, so it’s perfect for a relaxing weekend ride.
-If you aren’t keen on taking your bike for whatever reason, there are bike rental shops located all over the island.
-One of them is right opposite the ferry port, so involves minimal effort.
-If bikes aren’t your thing at all, then a bus service runs throughout Texel, or you could take your legs for a long stretch.
+If you aren’t keen on taking your own bike, there are bike rental shops located all over the island.
+One of them is right across from the ferry port, so renting a bike on Texel involves minimal effort.
+If bikes aren’t your thing at all, make use of the bus service that runs over the island or simply take your legs for a long stretch.

 Taking the TESO ferry to Texel

-Once you reach the other end of the island, you reach the Eierland lighthouse.
-This lighthouse is a massive tourist attraction on the island and you can see why.
-Just below there are huge sandy beaches, beautiful restaurants overlooking the sea, and of course a picturesque lighthouse backdrop.
+Once you reach the other end of the island, you get to the Eierland lighthouse.
+This lighthouse is a massive tourist attraction on the island and you’ll immediately see why.
+Just below it, you’ll find vast sandy beaches and beautiful restaurants overlooking the sea.
 You can also go inside the lighthouse for a small fee of €4.

 Vuurtorenweg Texel beach